Prahlada: Legend

 Prahalada was then thrown from a valley into a river but was saved by Bhumi, the companion of Vishnu and Lakshmi.
-Holika, the sister of Hiranyakashipu, was blessed in that she could not be hurt by fire.
+Holika, the sister of Hiranyakashipu, was blessed with a boon of being invulnerable to fire.
 Hiranyakashipu put Prahlada on the lap of Holika as she sat on a pyre.
 Prahlada prayed to Vishnu to keep him safe.
-Holika is burned to ashes and killed, as Prahlada goes away.
+Holika was burned to ashes and killed, whilst Prahlada remained untouched.
 This event is celebrated as the Hindu festival of Holi.

-The asuras Shambara and Vayu were tasked with slaying the prince, but both of them were driven away and were killed by Vishnu.
+The asuras Shambara and Vayu were then tasked with slaying the prince, but both of them were driven away and were killed by Vishnu.
 The boy was entrusted to Shukra, who educated him regarding his duties, the sciences, and justice, and was returned to his father after he was deemed to have become humble.
 The asura king once again broached the topic of deities with his son, only to discover that the latter had never wavered in his faith.
 Finally, the wicked daitya commanded all the daityas and the danavas to collect all the mountains of the earth to construct a barrier over the boy in the ocean, so that his son would be submerged for a year.
-Even though they spread over him for a thousand kilometres, Prahlada, bound hands and feet, prayed to Vishnu, who granted him a number of boons, moved all the mountains of the earth to their places from the seas and moved the asuras away and had Prahlada returned to prostrate before his father, who was left bewildered.
+Even though they spread over him for a thousand kilometres, Prahlada, with bound hands and feet, prayed to Vishnu.
+Thus, Vishnu granted him a number of boons and moved all the mountains of the earth to their places from the seas.
+He then moved the asuras away and had Prahlada returned to prostrate before his father, who was left bewildered.